Garney Henley

-Garney Henley (born December 21, 1935) is an American former professional football player, who played in the Canadian Football League.
+Garney Henley (born December 21, 1935) is an American former professional football player who played in the Canadian Football League (CFL).

 College career

-Garney Henley attended Huron College in South Dakota, playing as a running back from 1956 to 1959.
-From 1956 to 1959, Henley was a running back on the varsity team.
-Meanwhile, Henry was named dean's List honor Student.
-In 1959, Henley broke a First Team NAIA All-America, records with 394 points and more than 4,000 rushing yards.
+Henley was born on December 21, 1935, in Elgin, North Dakota.
+His family moved to Hayti, South Dakota when he was a child.
+Henley attended Huron College in South Dakota, where he was a Dean's List honors student and played as a running back from 1956 to 1959 on the varsity football team.

+In 1959, Henley broke First Team NAIA All-America records with 394 points and more than 4,000 rushing yards.